donghaozhang/fight-the-landlord-game/task.md

 # Card Game Project Tasks

 ## Project Overview
-This is a card game project with HTML, CSS, and JavaScript components.
+This is a card game project with HTML, CSS, and JavaScript components, featuring a modular CSS architecture and Black Myth Wukong themed visuals.

 ## Current Tasks